 There’s probably no busier segment of the population than moms.
 We’re constantly doing something and we spend a lot of our time on the road, in grocery stores, at playdates, at work, or going to yet another doctor’s appointment.

 We need pumps we can stick in our purse and take with us when we seem to be sprinting from one place to another, and this unit fits that bill.

-✓ This pump uses 2-Phase expression technology which expresses more milk in less time than a pump without this feature would:
+The 2-Phase expression technology which expresses more milk in less time than a pump without this feature would

 Timesavers are appreciated by moms everywhere.
 As a mom, there are a lot of times when you would like to freeze time just to preserve the moment you’re in.
 Pumping your breasts isn’t one of those times.
 It’s a task you want to get over as quickly as possible.